 Use this option when uploading a charge considered either a flat fee per shipment (AWB, etc.) or a fixed per kilo rate.
 This option is selected by default.

 Important: Do not link the same name from the dropdown as the Service.
 If you do this, the system will not read the local charge correctly.
-Leave as Select one if you don’t want to add the charge as a percentage or under another local charge
+Leave as Select one if you don’t want to add the charge as a percentage or under another local charge.

 Import XLS for type of price (Variable price)

 For the other Type of price, if a variable price has been selected, you will need to import an XLS file depending on the calculation basis.
 These types of prices are by price breakdown, price per kilometre, price per mile, price per zip code, or price per zone.
+Click on Download template to download the specific file for the Type of price selected.

-You can then determine how the weight breaks should be divided.
-Examples can include per shipment, per weights, per document, etc. You can also create a different calculation basis if needing a formula more specific than one of the pre-established options available in the system.
+You can also create a different calculation basis if needing a formula more specific than one of the pre-established options available in the system.
+Expand the side menu, click on Rate management and select Calculation basis from the Air local charges dropdown.